 For a wine aficionado, a great meal is incomplete if it's not accompanied by a glass of wine.
-If you always choose the perfect bottle to complement your meal, then a job as a sommelier might be the perfect culinary career for you.
+If you always choose the perfect bottle to complement your own meal, then a job as a sommelier might be well worth considering.

 What is a Sommelier?